A constantly dripping tap can be one of the most annoying things you might face.

 The Role Of A Tap Washer

-Before learning about the right replacement washer process, you should know why a tap washer is crucial in preventing problems like leaking taps.
+Before learning about the proper replacement washer process, you should know why a tap washer is crucial in preventing problems like leaking taps.
 A tap washer, or jumper valve, is a petite disk located within the tap itself and is one of the two components of the fixture, the other being the seat or body.

 In its off position, the washer sits against the seat and makes a watertight seal, preventing the water from dripping.
 However, tap washers tend to wear out with time.
-When a worn tap washer fails to function properly, it can’t prevent water leaks, leading to excessive water flow.
+When a worn tap washer fails to function correctly, it can’t prevent water leaks, leading to excessive water flow.
 Therefore, replacing tap washers promptly is essential to avoid unnecessary leaks.

-Also, remember that there are several types of taps, each requiring a different approach to fixing the washer.
+Also, remember that there are several taps, each requiring a different approach to fixing the washer.
 A modern tap generally comes with an aceramic disc cartridge instead of a rubber washer, and fixing requires a professional plumbing service.

 In most cases, you can resolve the problem of a leaky tap by replacing an old washer with a new one.
 But, if the problem persists, the washer might not cause the leak, and you must hire professional services.